bw4sz/2013-10-09-canberra/Ben/Worksheet4.md

 Now for the loops.

-> 7. Create a plot of the number of prime numbers from 0 -1000000, by intervals of 1000.

-> 8. Plot the number of prime numbers from 0 to 1000, by intervals of 100.
+> 7. Plot the number of prime numbers from 0 to 1000, by intervals of 100.
-> 9. Break the loop when the number of primes is greater than 100.
+> 8. Break the loop when the number of primes is greater than 100.